MAGICGrants/so-simple-theme/funds/monero/index.md

 * Run essential services that support the Monero ecosystem.

 ## Other ways to contribute

-[Become a member!](https://magicgrants.budibase.app/app/new-member#/home)!
-This comes with special perks, if desired.
-You can automatically allocate you contributions to this fund.

 Donate cryptocurrency and fiat on [MoneroFund.org](https://monerofund.org).